Gili Air information…..

 Although Gili Air is closest to the Lombok mainland it is the most overlooked of the three Gili islands in terms of development.
-However, that is all set to change as the market here is geared very much towards the budget traveller and tropical island explorer.
+However, that is all set to change as the market here is geared very much towards the budget traveler and tropical island explorer.
 A lot of visitors actually prefer the grass roots atmosphere of Gili Air and the feeling of really being part of a close knit local community.

 As with Gili Meno the pace of life is slow and endearing to those who really want to escape the hustle and bustle of the outside world.